codebrainz/geanypy/docs/source/api.rst

     An instance of :class:`mainwidgets.MainWidgets` to provide access to Geany's important GTK+ widgets.

-.. data:: editor_prefs

-    An instance of :class:`editorprefs.EditorPrefs` to provide access to the default preferences used when creating a new editor window.

-.. data:: file_prefs

-    An instance of :class:`fileprefs.FilePrefs` to provide access to the file and IO related settings used by Geany.

 .. data:: signals

     An instance of :class:`signalmanager.SignalManager` which manages the